 2. Although it can be terrifying, performing can actually become very enjoyable – even addictive.
-The audience for a musician is like the frog for the princess in the fairy-tales.
-At the beginning (or in unfavourable circumstances), it is an ugly, repulsive, cold-blooded, slimy, unlovable and sometimes-poisonous beast.
+The audience for a musician is like the frog for the princess in the fairy tales.
+At the beginning (or in unfavourable circumstances), it is an ugly, repulsive, cold-blooded, slimy, unlovable and sometimes poisonous beast.
 However, when kissed, (in favourable circumstances) it can turn into a handsome prince!

 At some stage in their life, almost all musicians, classical and popular, geniuses and mortals alike, are affected negatively by stage-fright.
-A library could be filled with quotes about the effects of this “performers curse” on even the most wonderful musicians.
+A library could be filled with quotes about the effects of this “performer’s curse” on even the most wonderful musicians.
 Below I include some examples.

 Leonard Rose: “I bordered on hysteria.
-I began to worry some three or four months in advance, shaken by the realization that this Cleveland debut as soloist (Lalo concerto) was perhaps my most significant engagement in my career to that date.
+I began to worry some three or four months in advance, shaken by the realization that this Cleveland debut as soloist (Lalo concerto) was perhaps the most significant engagement in my career to that date.
 The nervous toll was excessive.
 I lost ten to fifteen pounds worrying.“

 Leonard Rose’s daughter: “When my father had to play a contemporary piece like William Schuman’s Cello Concerto, we watched him agonize for a year.
 He wanted every note to be just right, and that piece is horrendously difficult, so he was driven to distraction.“